Colossal Spontaneous Hall Effect and Emergent Magnetism in KTaO$_3$ Two-Dimensional Electron Gases

-We now discuss the transverse and longitudinal MR of the devices.
-While anomalous behavior is seen in both $R_T(H)$ and $R_L(H)$, we focus on $R_T(H)$ as it is easier to separate the anomalous contributions from the contribution due to the ordinary Hall effect.
-The hysteresis as a function of $V_g$ shown in Fig. 1 is associated with glassiness in the system, and leads to a logarithmic relaxation of the measured resistance over a span of many hours or longer when any external parameter is changed.
-To minimize the hysteresis, all the measurements reported here were taken after electrically ”annealing” the sample by cycling $V_g$ repeatedly between 50 and 200 V. Even after such annealing, the resistances of the devices drift as a function of time.
-Consequently, the MR data shown below have been corrected for this drift as first described by Biscaris \textit{et al.} for STO based devices \cite{biscaras_limit_2015}.
-This correction is described in more detail in the Supplementary Materials.
+The sweep hysteresis seen in Fig. \ref{fig:GateVoltageAnneal} is associated with glassiness in the system, and leads to a logarithmic relaxation of the measured resistance over a span of many hours, or longer, when any external parameter is changed.
+To minimize the hysteresis, all the measurements reported here were taken after electrically `annealing' the sample by cycling $V_g$ repeatedly between 50 and 200 V. Even after such annealing, the resistances of the devices drift as a function of time.
+Consequently, the MR data have been corrected for this drift as first described by Biscaris \textit{et al.} for STO based devices \cite{biscaras_limit_2015}.
+This correction is described in detail in the Supplementary Material.